-- Applications must be made on the prescribed forms and within the timeframe specified. - Applications for Community Grants (Level 1) and Community Events (Level 1) will be assessed by the Manager Place Community Engagement and Director Sustainable Development and referred to the Chief Executive Officer for determination under the delegation of Council.
-Decision on applications will be made within 6 weeks of receiving application. - Applications for Community Grants (Levels 2 & 3) and Community Events (Levels 2 & 3) will be assessed by the Manager Place & Community Engagement and referred to the Grants, Awards & Scholarships Committee for determination.
+- Applications must be made on the prescribed forms and within the timeframe specified. - Applications for Community Grants (Level 1) and Community Events (Level 1) will be assessed by the Manager Community Development and Director Special Projects & Community and referred to the Chief Executive Officer for determination under the delegation of Council.
+Decision on applications will be made within 6 weeks of receiving application. - Applications for Community Grants (Levels 2 & 3) and Community Events (Levels 2 & 3) will be assessed by the Manager Community Development and referred to the Grants, Awards & Scholarships Committee for determination.
 All applications will be presented to Council for final approval.
-Approval process takes a minimum of six weeks. - Applications for Regional Event Grants will be assessed by the Manage Place & Community Engagement and referred to Council for determination.
-Approval process takes a minimum of six weeks. - All applicants will be notified in writing of the outcome of their application for Shire of Dardanup assistance. - Decisions regarding funding applications are final and will not be reconsidered in that funding round. - A Grant Acquittal (Form 116) and supporting documentation of your total expenditure must be submitted to the Shire of Dardanup, within three (3) months of the completion of the project.
+Approval process takes a minimum of six weeks. - Applications for Regional Event Grants will be assessed by the Manager Community Development and referred to Council for determination.
+Approval process takes a minimum of six weeks. - All applicants will be notified in writing of the outcome of their application for Shire of Dardanup assistance. - Decisions regarding funding applications are final and will not be reconsidered in that funding round. - A Grant Acquittal (Form 116) and supporting documentation of the total expenditure must be submitted to the Shireof Dardanup, within three (3) months of the completion of the project.